fluid-checkout/fluid-checkout/readme.txt

 = Unreleased =

+* Added: Compatibility with plugin GLS Shipping for WooCommerce.
 * Fixed: Compatibility with plugin Germanized.
 Fix voucher coupons displayed with amount zero on the coupon code substep.
 * Fixed: Fatal error on compatibility with the order attribution feature from WooCommerce on older versions of WooCommerce.